rust-lang/rust/text/0000-slice-copy-fill.md

 }
 ```

 `fill` loops through slice, setting each member to value.
+This will usually
-This will lower to a
+lower to a memset in optimized builds.
+It is likely that this is only the
+initial implementation, and will be optimized later to be almost as fast as, or
-memset in all possible cases.
-It is defined behavior to call `fill` on a slice
+as fast as, memset.
+It is defined behavior to call `fill` on a slice which has
-which has uninitialized members, and `self` is guaranteed to be fully filled
+uninitialized members, and `self` is guaranteed to be fully filled afterwards.
-afterwards.

 `copy_from` panics if `src.len() != self.len()`, then `memcpy`s the members into
 `self` from `src`.
 Calling `copy_from` is semantically equivalent to a `memcpy`;